tannergooding/designs/accepted/2021/workloads/workload-installation.md

 - How does VS / Willow IAL know which version of Visual Studio to use?
 - Normalize names of IAL implementations
 - Normalize "ref" to "reference"
 - QUESTION: What sort of identifier do we need in order to uninstall a workload pack or workload manifest MSI?
 We need this for the garbage collection process.
 Is the DependencyProviderKey enough?
+Ideally we want product code, upgrade code, and product version
+- Get feedback from Linux packaging experts on feasibility of implementing an IAL
+- Get "real" example of how we plan to structure workloads, and work out how the VS mapping will work for it
+- Put data about MSI in text file in MSI NuGet packages, including product code, upgrade code, product version, providerKey.
+This information makes it easier to install the MSI correctly
+  - We should probably also store this data somewhere (registry?
+ProgramData?) for uninstall
+- Do we check for disk space before trying to install MSIs?

 # Updates to existing behavior / specs